wowool/wowool-nlp-compare/docs/results.md

 ### Date's are random in Spacy and Stanza

-Depending on the date it's a cardinal or a date ! not very usefull if you have to figure it yourself.
+Depending on the date it's a cardinal or a date ! not very useful if you have to figure it yourself.

     ╰─❯ python run_spacy.py -m "en_core_web_sm" -i " I read 1363 books."
     1363 - CARDINAL